ezraroi/Human-AI-Collab/output/concepts.md

 When AI is used without metabolic discipline, it can produce **Simulated Holding Environment**—a dangerous counterfeit of genuine holding environment:
 - Feels perfectly supportive (non-judgmental, endlessly patient)
 - But collapses developmental tension rather than containing it
-- Enables PSB by collapsing the experienced challenge in the ZPD toward ‘no struggle’ (while the structural \|D–C\| relation remains pre-existing)
+- Enables PSB by offering a counterfeit sense of safety that reduces engagement with the lived difficulty (even though the underlying difficulty remains)
 - Creates dependency rather than building capacity

 **Critical distinction:** Genuine holding enables productive challenge within safety.
 Counterfeit holding eliminates challenge entirely, preventing Alpha-Function activation.